anish-bhattacharya/evfly/README.md

 mv envtest/ros/rollouts/* data/datasets/new_dataset/
 ```

-#### 2. Run Vid2E to convert images to events
+#### 2. Run Vid2E to convert images to events (GPU installation of Vid2E required for now)

 Install [Vid2E](https://github.com/uzh-rpg/rpg_vid2e) then run the following script to approximate events from the collected images.
+Please note that the `--cpu` flag is legacy and not supported as of now.
 A numpy object array `evs_frames.npy` is created that contains a sequence of event frames for each trajectory in the dataset.
 Each event frame is a float array for all events within the time window between consecutive image frames, and contains the sum of positive and negative events at a given pixel location multiplied by the corresponding contrast thresholds (defaults values are +/-0.2).

 ```
 python utils/to_events.py --dataset data/datasets/new_dataset --output_path data/datasets/new_dataset --acc_scheme time --keep_collisions